harleenkaurchadha/Intruder-Security-With-EmailL-Notifier-Using-Carriots/README.md

 <b>DESCRIPTION</b><br>
 •	Detect the motion of a person entering an area using PIR motion sensor and and lighting conditions inside room using LDR sensor.If room is dark then light will be switched on automatically for 5 sec after detecting motion.<br>
 •	The entire data of motion detection along with its timestamp is being logged to our account's data stream section which can be checked from anywhere and anytime by simply logging in to our carriots account .<br>
-•	Moreover we will get an alert through an email for someone entering the room.<br>
+•	Moreover we will get an alert through an email as soon as someone enters the area.<br>
 We will be using Nodemcu for this project<br><br>
 <b>CARRIOTS DATASTREAM</b><br><br>
 <img src="https://cloud.githubusercontent.com/assets/23056679/21228073/73596746-c302-11e6-8612-de705c3534ba.jpg"><br><br>